8ctopus/apache-php-fpm-alpine/README.md

 ## notes

-hot reload doesn't work with WSL 2, you need to use the legacy Hyper-V
+In Windows hot reload doesn't work with WSL 2, you need to use the legacy Hyper-V.